barkanb/hiring-engineers/answers.md

 	                     )
 	```

-4. Check the widgets on the newly created dashbord- 15 min intervals.
+4. Check the widgets on the newly created dashboard- 15 min intervals.
-	The following image provides an example for how the graphs should look like, please notice that the inteval can be chnaged on top.
+	The following image provides an example for how the graphs should look like, please notice that the interval can be changed on top.

 	<img src="https://github.com/barkanb/hiring-engineers/blob/master/Images/metric-3.png" width="60%" height="60%"></a>